 TRX Suspension Trainer vs. Pull-up Bars

-The options for pull-ups, dips, pushups and just monkeying around are so fun and effective that it led me to ask the question: Do you really need to bring a portable gym if you have a good outdoor gym?
+The options for pull-ups, dips, push-ups, and just monkeying around are so fun and effective that it led me to ask the question: Do you really need to bring a portable gym if you have a good outdoor gym?

-TRX vs. Pullup Bars
+TRX Suspension Training Equipment vs. Pull-up Bars

 First, what I mean by portable gym is a TRX home suspension trainer or a set of resistance cables that attach to a sturdy anchor point.

 Some good suspension exercises would be:

-- Body rows, which target the upper back muscles
+* Body rows, which target the upper back muscles

-- Chest presses at varying angles for chest and shoulders
+* Chest presses at varying angles for chest and shoulders

-- Pike pushups and pendulum swings for the core
+* Pike pushups and pendulum swings for the core

-- Arm curls and presses for the biceps and triceps
+* Arm curls and presses for the biceps and triceps

 This means there is a place to perform pull-ups and dips, and the pull-up bar is also high enough to hang from for abdominal/core exercises.
 Yes, the monkey bars are a great choice!